 Single DIA with BGP Peering

 Similar to the previous example, a customer who owns their own block of IP addresses can also use them with a DIA connection.
 The primary difference would be that they use BGP for advertising these addresses to the internet over the DIA.
 This is typically most common in larger enterprises, universities, and ISPs.
 Larger blocks of IP addresses are available from ARIN if the organization can justify the need for this IP address space.
 IP addresses allocated directly to an organization by ARIN are portable to another provider, so this configuration has more flexibility.
-The configuration in figure 4 shows the 203.0.113.0/24 address space as being advertised to the service provider via a BGP session.
+The configuration in figure 4 shows the 203.0.113.0/24 address space as advertised to the service provider via a BGP session.

 Multiple DIAs with BGP Peering

 BGP allows an organization to advertise its IP addresses over more than one service provider.
 This creates redundancy so that a single service provider outage will not cause an outage for that customer.
 When ordering separate DIA circuits, it’s important to ensure they are geographically diverse to get the most value from this type of configuration.
-Sure Fiber has access to physical fiber route maps for hundreds of providers and can help ensure redundancy is achieved.
+Sure Fiber has fiber route maps from hundreds of providers to help ensure redundancy is achieved.
 With the connections established, each provider will provide internet routing information over its respective link with a BGP session.
 This can be a simple default route, the entire internet routing table, or some hybrid of the two, as shown in Figure 5 below.
 The customer’s address space, 203.0.113.0/24, is being advertised over BGP sessions with both carriers and, without additional BGP manipulation, will be visible on the internet through both links.

 Connect with Us!

 As you can see, dedicated internet connections come with a robust set of options.
 Our team is happy to talk you through your technical and business requirements to ensure you get the right solution!
 You can enter your service address on our home page to get started!